 Grades Due Days

 Any day(s) prior to or at the close of the term that is designated specifically for the purpose of turning in final grades.
 This day must be included when computing total academic work days.
-Campuses that schedule grades due over several dates may count up to two days per semester or one day per quarter as academic work days.
+Campuses that schedule grades due over several dates may count up to two days per semester as academic work days.
 One day is preferred.

 Evaluation Day

 Days that are set aside for the reading of examinations and papers and for submission of final grades.
-A maximum of one day per term may be scheduled as an evaluation day.
+A maximum of one day per term may be scheduled.

 Commencement